.

 Physical interaction nutrition game

 Foodbuddy is a playful and educational game for encouraging the players in picking up healthy food on the lunch plate.
 Fazer Visitor Center visitor groups are guided around a big table full of various food items as small wooden blocks.
-The blocks are in six shades and categories: proteins, fibers, fats, veggies, drinks and miscelleanous snacks and treats.
+The blocks are in six shades and categories: proteins, fibres, fats, veggies, drinks and miscellaneous snacks and treats.
 The task of the player is to pick up a plate, collect a meal and bring the plate to the nearby Foodbuddy robot.
-When placing the plate on the robots tray and pushing a button, the robot evaluates the healthiness of the meal, based on the current Nordic nutrition standards and gives out stars from zero to five, followed by compact breakdown of fulfilled categories.
-After this the player can try to improve the score or get playful with it.
+When placing the plate on the robot’s tray and pushing a button, the robot evaluates the healthiness of the meal, based on the current Nordic nutrition standards and gives out stars from zero to five, followed by a compact breakdown of fulfilled categories.
+After this, the player can try to improve the score or get playful with it.

-Design process started from the design brief from Tuuli and Kivi Sotamaa from Ateljé Sotamaa.
+The design process started with the design brief from Tuuli and Kivi Sotamaa from Ateljé Sotamaa.
 Few different play interfaces were explored.
-The “Food plate” as an interface suggested pie-chart style of physicalisation of a familiar way of describing ratios, however, this was impractical for varying ratios of the food categories.
+The “Food plate” as an interface suggested a pie-chart style of physicalisation of a familiar way of describing ratios, however, this was impractical for varying ratios of the food categories.
 Simplifying food items to understandable representations required also some iterations, when the audience is multi-lingual and multi-cultural and of many ages.
-Marking the food item as as-generic-as-possible pictogram turned out to be the best solution in the end.
-Instead of color-coding the block / food categories, we went for more subtle choice with different wood types, from dark oaks to pale birches.
+Marking the food item as an as-generic-as-possible pictogram turned out to be the best solution in the end.
+Instead of colour-coding the block/food categories, we went for more subtle choices with different wood types, from dark oaks to pale birches.

 The content expertise was provided by Fazer nutrition expert Leila Fogelhom, Foodbuddy furniture and playing blocks were designed with Ateljé Sotamaa.